Gandangara: Appin massacre

 Sixteen Gandangara people were captured as prisoners after the Appin massacre and four of their children were removed to the Native Institution at Parramatta.
-A young man named Dual was sentenced to seven years transportation to Van Diemen's Land for "his repeated crimes and offences" during the war.
+A young man named Duall was sentenced to seven years transportation to Van Diemen's Land for "his repeated crimes and offences" during the war.

 After the killing times

 With the end of the war against the Gandangara, British colonists were able to enter their country and lay claims to land.
-In 1819, Charles Throsby led several expeditions into Gandangara territory, utilising local men such as Cookoogong and Dual (who had his sentence at Van Diemen's Land reduced and was returned to his home country) as guides.
+In 1819, Charles Throsby and Hamilton Hume led several expeditions into Gandangara territory, utilising local men such as Cookoogong and Duall (who had his sentence at Van Diemen's Land reduced and was returned to his home country) as guides.
 Throsby was subsequently given large grants of land in the region by Governor Macquarie including at Throsby Park.
 Macquarie himself visited the area in 1820 meeting with a Gandangara elder of the Burru Burru clan named Nagaray.

 Conflict with the colonisers flared in 1826 around Lake Bathurst, where local Gandangara people killed a stockman after they returned from a cultural ceremony at Bong Bong.
 A subsequent punitive expedition organised by armed settlers was unsuccessful and Governor Ralph Darling sent Captain Peter Bishop with a contingent of soldiers of the 40th Regiment to capture or terrify the resident tribes into submission.
 One Gandangara man was caught and sent to Sydney but was later released.
 It was claimed that no blood was shed during this military operation.

 In 1828, there was some interaction between the Surveyor-General, Thomas Mitchell, and the Gandangara, near Mittagong.
 Mitchell was supervising road construction.
 The Gandarangara are said to have composed a cheeky song about the building of the road (perhaps with appropriate mimicry): Road goes creaking long shoes, Road goes uncle and brother white man see.
 It must have seemed that building a road just to visit kin was unnecessary effort.
 Men from the Gandarangara also acted as guides for Mitchell at the time.
+Charley Tarra, a Gandangara man from the Burru Burru clan, became famous in the early 1840s for guiding the Polish explorer Paweł Strzelecki across the Australian Alps and through Gippsland.

-Notwithstanding the attempts to disperse, intimidate, round them up, or kill them, the Gandangara population took refuge in the tough hinterlands like the Burragorong or at the estates of friendly colonists, and sustained themselves to the point where in the 1860s some claimed partial restitution of their lands.
+Notwithstanding the attempts to disperse, intimidate, round them up, or kill them, the Gandangara population took refuge in the isolated hinterlands like the Burragorang Valley or at the estates of friendly colonists, and sustained themselves to the point where in the 1860s some claimed partial restitution of their lands.